A Journal of the Plague Year: Adaptations

 A Journal of the Plague Year also served as the initial inspiration for Anthony Clarvoe's play The Living.

 In popular culture

+A supernatural copy of the work appears in The Magnus Archives, wherein it is able to cause buildings to become infected; one character describes his childhood home being destroyed by the book "in a collapse of diseased brick and septic foundations."

 References to the book's title have been made in Michael D. O'Brien's 1999 novel Plague Journal, where the narrator and main character chooses the title to describe the theme of the book (jokingly referring to himself as a modern-day Defoe) and Norman Spinrad's 1995 Journals of the Plague Years, a satirical novel about a sexually transmitted viral disease that cannot be defeated by vaccines, referencing how AIDS was in its earliest days known as "the gay plague".

-A comparison of plague-driven behavior described by Defoe and the Covid-19 crisis of 2020 is discussed in "Persistent Patterns of Behavior: Two Infectious Disease Outbreaks 350 Years Apart," an article in the journal Economic Inquiry, and also in a commentary in The Guardian.
+A comparison of plague-driven behaviour described by Defoe and the COVID-19 crisis of 2020 is discussed in "Persistent Patterns of Behavior: Two Infectious Disease Outbreaks 350 Years Apart", an article in the journal Economic Inquiry, and also in a commentary in The Guardian.

+The 1975 play A Journal of the Plague Year by Shūji Terayama in collaboration with Rio Kishida is inspired by the work, and deals with the effects of a plague in a town in Southeast Asia.